-Last year our team of Inspectors investigated over 15,000 animal welfare complaints across New Zealand.
+Last year our team of Inspectors received over 13,000 animal welfare complaints across New Zealand.

 The Animal Welfare Act 1999 gives an Inspector certain powers.
-An SPCA inspector is allowed to enter properties and houses, vehicle, aircraft or ships to inspect an animal that might be in distress.
+An SPCA Inspector is allowed to enter properties and houses, vehicles, aircrafts or ships to inspect an animal that might be in distress.
 During their inspection they can take photos, make notes and record sounds or video of anything they deem relevant to the inspection.